logicly-au/docs.iar-dst.online/domains/domain-8.rst

    a.
 Limited understanding or confusion about condition and impacts.

    b.
-Limited ability to access supports independently.
+Unlikely to access supports without prompting and encouragement.

    c.
 Limited interest in taking an active role in managing condition.